A Minute With: Ralph Fiennes on Dickens, Shakespeare and Bond

-LOS ANGELES (Reuters) - From Shakespeare to “Harry Potter” to the new head of MI6 in the “James Bond” film franchise, Ralph Fiennes has mined the complexity of his characters.
+LOS ANGELES, Dec 24 (Reuters) - From Shakespeare to “Harry Potter” to the new head of MI6 in the “James Bond” film franchise, Ralph Fiennes has mined the complexity of his characters.

 The 51-year-old British actor most recently turned his talents to unearthing the details of British author Charles Dickens’ extramarital affair.